-This is mostly an encore post, repeated each year on April 22 and Earth Day — sad that it needs repeating; anti-environmentalists don’t appear to learn much, year to year.
+This is mostly an encore post, repeated each year for April 22 and Earth Day — sad that it needs repeating; anti-environmentalists don’t appear to learn much, year to year.
 (Yes, some of the links may be dated; if you find one not working, please let me know in comments.)

 You could write it off to pareidolia, once.

 Like faces in clouds, some people claimed to see a link.
 The first Earth Day, on April 22, 1970, coincided with Lenin’s birthday.
 There was no link — Earth Day was scheduled for a spring Wednesday, when the greatest number of college students would be on campus.

 Now, years later, with almost-annual repeats of the claim from the braying right wing, it’s just a cruel hoax.
 It’s as much a hoax on the ill-informed of the right, as anyone else.
 Many of them believe it.